-Objective Performance Measure(s) Data Grantee Provides To develop solutions that will assure law enforcement agencies are able to effectively communicate in the presence of communications infrastructure challenges.
-Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
-Quality of the research as assessed by peer reviewers.
-1.A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
-Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
-If applicable, number of fielded Quarterly financial reports, semi- annual progress reports, and a final progress report.
-If applicable, each data set that was collected, acquired, or modified in conjunction with the project. technologies.
-If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
-4. If applicable, description of fielded technologies.
-5. If applicable, citation to report(s)/document(s).
+Objective Performance Measure(s) Data Grantee Provides Develop tools and technologies to enhance forensic crime scene examinations and forensic medicolegal death investigations.
+1. Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
+2. Quality of the research as assessed by peer reviewers.
+3. Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
+4. If applicable, number of fielded technologies.
+5. If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
+A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy.
+Quarterly financial reports, semi-annual progress reports, and a final progress report.
+If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
+If applicable, description of fielded technologies.
+If applicable, citation to report(s)/document(s).